SHINTEKI/MLOps/README.md

-# mlops_dtu_2024
+# mlops_dtu

-course materials for mlops at DTU
+course materials for mlops at dtu

 ## Project structure